Yes (2025 film): Production

-Distribution
+Release

 It had its world premiere at the 78th Cannes Film Festival 22 May 2025, in the Directors' Fortnight section.
 It was screened on 20 July 2025 at the 2025 New Horizons Film Festival in Wrocław in the "Masters" section.
+It was also showcased at the 31st Sarajevo Film Festival in 'Kinoscope' section in August.
+It was screened in the 'Best of 2025' section of the 20th Rome Film Festival in October 2025.

-It is scheduled for commercial release on 17 September 2025 in French theaters.
-Kino Lorber will distribute in the United States.
+It was released on 17 September 2025 in French theaters.
+Kino Lorber distributed the film in the United States.